mpavlov/asiaq/README.md

 -------------

 ### Introduction
-Elasticsearch is an AWS service that is capable of indexing and analysizing large amounts of data.
+Elasticsearch is an AWS service that is capable of indexing and analyzing large amounts of data.
 A typical use would be analyzing and visualizing logs from instances.

 Elasticsearch domains can be created using `disco_elasticsearch.py`.
 Each environment (VPC) can have multiple Elasticsearch domains.
 Currently, the domain is managed independent of VPC creation/deletion.
 An Elasticsearch domain has a service endpoint where we can ship logs to, and interact with it via API calls.

-Elasticsearch Domain Name format is:
+Our Elasticsearch Domain Name format is:

 `es-<elasticsearch_name>-<environment_name>`

 Example:

-`es-logs-ci`
+`es-logger-foo`

 Elasticsearch Endpoint format is:

-`search-<cluster_name>-<cluster_id>.<region>.es.amazonaws.com`
+`search-<elasticsearch_domain_name>-<cluster_id>.<region>.es.amazonaws.com`

 Example:

-`search-ci-log-es-nkcqfivhtjxy7ssl4vrr3s5cq4.us-west-2.es.amazonaws.com`
+`search-es-logger-foo-nkcqfivhtjxy7ssl4vrr3s5cq4.us-west-2.es.amazonaws.com`

-After Elasticsearch cluster has been created, a CNAME record in Route53 for the endpoint is also added.
+After the Elasticsearch domain has been created, a CNAME record in Route 53 for the endpoint is also added.
 Route 53 CNAME format:

 `<elasticsearch_domain_name>.<domain_name>`